pytorch/tutorials/advanced_source/cpp_cuda_graphs.rst

   user    0m44.018s
   sys    0m1.116s

-While the CUDA Graph output is the following:
+While the training with the CUDA Graph produces the following output:

 .. code-block:: shell